godaddy/gasket/docs/jsdoc-type-safety.md

 These steps enable the built-in type checker in your IDE, allowing you to identify and address type errors.

-## Tips & Tricks
+## Standards

-A helpful starting point is to add the Plugin type definition to your `index.js`:
+All root plugin definition files need to be decorated with the `@gasket/engine` Plugin type.

 ```js
 // index.js